-Always interested in experimenting with new ways to tell stories and reach audiences, Lance developed a cinema ARG (augmented reality game) around his second feature Head Trauma.
+Weiler approaches his work from a systems thinking perspective.
+He often develops new methods and technologies to tell stories and reach audiences in innovative ways.
+For instance, he created a cinema ARG (augmented reality game) around his second feature Head Trauma.
 Over 2.5 million people experienced the game via theaters, mobile drive-ins, phones and online.
-In recognition of these cinematic gaming innovations, BUSINESSWEEK named Lance “One of the 18 Who Changed Hollywood.”
+In recognition of these cinematic innovations, BUSINESSWEEK named Lance “One of the 18 Who Changed Hollywood.”
 Others on the list included Thomas Edison, George Lucas and Steve Jobs.

-In 2011, Lance returned to Sundance with a short film in competition and an immersive storytelling project entitled Pandemic, which was an official selection of the New Frontier section of the festival.
-Gizmodo pointed to Pandemic’s innovative nature: “The most experimental story told at this year’s Sundance Film Festival in Park City wasn’t just on a movie screen.
+In 2011, Weiler returned to Sundance with a short film in competition and an immersive storytelling project entitled Pandemic 1.0, which was an official selection of the New Frontier section of the festival.
+GIZMODO pointed to Pandemic 1.0’s innovative nature: “The most experimental story told at this year’s Sundance Film Festival in Park City wasn’t just on a movie screen.
 What it all amounts to is something distinctly new.”
-Told via film, mobile, online, print, real world events, and data visualization, Pandemic had players/viewers working together to stop the spread of a fictional pandemic as it unfolded over a 120-hour period.
-Lance is now collaborating with a number of prominent scientists to explore ways that future versions of Pandemic can be used to model outbreaks, increase public awareness and provide insight into how things spread socially.
+Integrating film, mobile, online, print, real world events, and data visualization, Pandemic 1.0 had 250,000 players/viewers working together to stop the spread of a fictional pandemic as it unfolded over a 120-hour period.
+Following the festival, Lance had the unique opportunity to collaborate with a number of prominent scientists to explore ways that immersive storytelling experiences can be used to model outbreaks, increase public awareness and provide insight into how things spread socially.

-Lance co-founded Connected Sparks a next gen toy and media company in 2013.
-Their first educational initiative entitled Lyka’s Adventure was awarded the Tribeca Film Institute prestigious New Media Fund, which was established to help support innovative projects that are focused on social good.
-Mashable named Lyka’s Adventure “One of 5 Social Good Startups You Should Know Right Now.”
-In 2014, Lance signed an 8 book deal for Lyka’s Adventure with Penguin Books.
+In 2012, Lance created Lyka’s Adventure a multi-year global storytelling project that has K-6 students powering a little robot around the world.
+To date, Lyka has traveled over 65,000 miles and interacted with upwards of 5,000 students.
+She is an ambassador for UNICEF and recently traveled to Haiti for the special launch of a new school.
+In 2013, Lyka’s Adventure was awarded the Tribeca Film Institute prestigious New Media Fund, which was established to help support innovative projects that are focused on social good.
+MASHABLE named Lyka’s Adventure “One of 5 Social Good Startups You Should Know Right Now.”
+In 2014, Lance signed a multi-book deal for Lyka’s Adventure with Penguin Books.

-In addition to his own projects, Lance often collaborates with others.
-Most recently, he lead creative direction and experience design around a special David Cronenberg project in conjunction with TIFF and the CFC Media Lab that launched in the fall 2013 and will travel the world for the next four years.
+In addition to his own projects, Lance often collaborates with other storytellers.
+For fourteen months he led creative direction and experience design on a project entitled Body/Mind/Change collaborating with David Cronenberg, the Toronto International Film Festival, and the CFC Media Lab.
+Body/Mind/Change launched in the fall of 2013 and traveled the world for four years.
 The project was recognized for its innovative use of story and code, winning the MUSE Jim Blackaby Ingenuity Award in 2014 and receiving a Webby Honorable Mention in the Games and Augmented Reality category.

-Lance and Chuck scripted and provided narrative design to Collapsus – an energy risk crisis, an innovative project that mixed fiction, documentary and gaming.
+Tommy Pallotta (Waking Life, A Scanner Darkly, The Last Hijack) approached Lance and his writing partner Chuck Wendig to script and provided narrative design to Collapsus – an Energy Risk Crisis, a groundbreaking project that mixed fiction, documentary and gaming.
 Their work on Collapsus went on to receive an International Emmy® nomination for “digital program fiction.”